raajasrieeth/Codes-Math-/README.md

 # Codes-Math-
 Linked to the math project.
-Codes related to solving math problems will be stored here.
+Code related to solving math problems will be stored here.